-Bento Araujo’s book Lindo Sonho Delirante documents the psychedelic music movement in Brazil, during the '60s and 70s with reviews of “the 100 trippiest Brazilian records you must own!”
+Bento Araujo’s book Lindo Sonho Delirante documents the psychedelic music movement in the South American country during the '60s and 70s with reviews of “the 100 trippiest Brazilian records you must own!”
 Each review also features a reproduction of the cover artwork.
 The title, which translates as a “beautiful delirious dream,” is apt for this beautiful book, as is the inherent “LSD” in the title.

 In the must-read introduction, Araujo acknowledges that Brazil (like the rest of the world) was influenced by “Swinging London” and Sgt.
 Pepper’s Lonely Hearts Club Band, but that his country is “a psychedelic country by nature,” with it’s own hypnotic-sounding traditional instruments helping to inform the Tropicalia movement that swept through the country in the late 1960s.